AniruddhaGhogare/Radha_Online_Products_Sales_Dashboard/README.md

 ## Technical Details:

 - Power BI: The dashboard is built using Microsoft Power BI, a powerful data visualization and business intelligence tool.
-- Data Source: The data is sourced from .
 - Data Model: A robust data model is designed to efficiently store and retrieve data for analysis.
 - Visualizations: A variety of visualizations are used to present data in a clear and concise manner.